cdransf/cd-11ty/src/posts/2017/senator-attacks-argument-for-net-neutrality-repeal.md

 ---
 date: '2017-07-20'
+title: 'Senator attacks ISP and FCC argument for net neutrality repeal'
+description: "ISPs are already investing in infrastructure with existing regulations in place.
+They want net neutrality restrictions repealed so that they can more freely continue their existing abusing and anticompetitive behavior."
 draft: false
-title: Senator attacks ISP and FCC argument for net neutrality repeal
 tags: ['politics', 'net neutrality']
 ---